openaustralia/theyvoteforyou/README.md

 [data.openaustralia.org](http://data.openaustralia.org.au/), contain voting data and we load this into a Rails application.

+#### UK

+The UK Public Whip site still operates from the original PHP codebase however it's very possible for it to be upgraded to Rails in the future.
+During the development of [They Vote For You](https://theyvoteforyou.org.au/), the OpenAustralia Foundation was careful to ensure there is an upgrade path.

+To upgrade, checkout the `php-compatibility` branch and point the Rails application at a copy of the UK production database.
+Test the site out and fix any bugs - there are likely to be some UK-specific additions needed to the Rails application.

+Once the site is working you can then checkout a more recent version of the codebase and run `rake db:migrate` to upgrade the database schema.
+This also is likely to need some UK-specific changes.

+The final step is to customise the site language and interface.
+The best way to achieve this would be to develop some sort of theming system.

 #### Ukraine

 People data is collected by a [morph.io scraper](https://morph.io/openaustralia/ukraine_verkhovna_rada_deputies) and fed into [EveryPolitician](http://everypolitician.org/ukraine/).
 This produces [Popolo formatted](http://www.popoloproject.com/) data that is then loaded into TVFY using a Rake task, e.g.: